-- Because you are instructed to put your Approval Certificate and your Abstract in the front of the book, be sure to leave pages for them before you begin your log. - If you want something to be found easily, you can tab and label it, such as your bibliography, which you will compile from you daily notes after you have completed all your research. - A Table of Contents is not necessary but if you want one, number each page as you write on it, and then fill in your Table of Contents when you have completed your work. - Graphs and tables of results can be generated on your computer, printed, and pasted into your logbook on the appropriate date.
+- If you want something to be found easily, you can digitally bookmark and label it, such as your bibliography, which you will compile from you daily notes after you have completed all your research. - A Table of Contents is not necessary but if you want one, number each page as you write on it, and then fill in your Table of Contents when you have completed your work.

 XV.
-Exhibit Display Specifications A. Backboards
+Virtual Exhibit Display Specifications